EDMdesigner/email-generator-docs/README.md

 4. We are going to infrom you if something behind a feature toggle will become the default behaviour
 	- You are going to receive an email beforehand (at least a week) if a feature will turn into the default behavior
 	- And you are going to receive an email beforehand (at least a week) when a feature behind a feature flag will be dropped

+## Compatibility

+We are proud that our HTML generator supports the major email clients and also a lot less popular ones.
+We frequently test the output to maintain quality.
+For the full list of our supported email clients please check [our page about compatibility](https://github.com/EDMdesigner/email-generator-docs/tree/master/compatibility) and if you don't find the email client you looking for or you experience some issue please do not hesitate to create an issue in [our issue tracking repository] (https://github.com/EDMdesigner/editor-issues/issues).